-Mt.
-Kailash is located in the western part of Tibet at the distance of 1205km from Lhasa, the capital city of Tibet and just 150km from the Sher border between Nepal and China Tibet which is in the western Nepal and Purang county in the western Tibet.
-Mt.
-Kailash is the most sacred and holiest mountain for Buddhism, Bonism, Hinduism and Jan Religion.
+Mt Kailash is the most sacred and holiest mountain for Buddhism, Bonism, Hinduism and Jan Religion.
 Buddhist believes Mt.
-Kailash is the Palace of Samvara or Demchok in Tibetan who is the most revered Buddhist deity, Hindu believes Mt.
-Kailash is the seat of the Shiva who is their chief God, Bon Religion believes Mt.
-Kailash is the seat of their lord Buddha Shenrap respectively.
+Kailash is the Palace of Samvara or Demchok in Tibetan who is the most revered Buddhist deity, Hindu believes Kailash is the seat of the Shiva who is their chief God, Bon Religion believes Kailash is the seat of their lord Buddha Shenrap respectively.

-All the above three major religious followers and the tourists do Kora of mount Kailash pilgrimage tour counter clockwise but the Bon followers are different than they do Kora of mt Kailash pilgrimage tour anti-clockwise so when you trek around Mt.
-Kailash, you can see many Tibetan Bon followers are taking anti-clockwise Kora of mt Kailash pilgrimage tour.
+All the above three major religious followers and the tourists do Kora of mt Kailash and Kailash pilgrimage tour counter clockwise but the Bon followers are different than other religious followers do Kora of mt Kailash.

 The Bon followers do Mt Kailash Kora anti-clockwise so when you trek around Mt Kailash, you can see many Tibetan Bon followers are taking anti-clockwise Kora of mt Kailash.